0x1eef/bones/README.md

 #### Terminology

-In the terminology of the skeleton utility, "a skeleton" refers to a git repository.
+In the terminology of the bones utility, "a skeleton" refers to a git repository.
 Within the git repository, there can be one or more directories at the top-level.
 Each directory is considered to be a "bone".
-When used with the `skeleton install` command, a bone from a skeleton can be installed in a way similar to the following example.
-Keep in mind that these concepts are important to understand before using skeleton:
+When used with the `bones install` command, a bone from a skeleton can be installed in a way similar to the following example.
+Keep in mind that these concepts are important to understand when planning to use bones:

     user@localhost$ skeleton install <skeleton>/<bone> <target>